Diophantine Gaussian excursions and random walks: Introduction

-A different approach to our results is through the lens of hyperuniform models.
-In the last decades, physicist have put in evidence amorphous states of matter intermediate between crystals and liquids, where the medium exhibits apparent disorder at all scales, but fluctuations are suppressed at large scales.
-This denotes in some sense an internal compensation of the medium behaviour, and is considered by physicists a {\it new state of matter}, see the works by S. Torquato and his co-authors \cite{Tor18,TS03} that introduce the topic and expose the main tools and discoveries.
-Even though the focus was primarily on atomic measures, i.e. point configurations, this concept has been then generalised to other random measures, in particular bi-phased random media \cite{Tor16,Tor16b}.
-Such heterogeneous materials abound in nature and synthetic situations.
-Examples include composite and porous media, metamaterials, biological media (e.g., plant and animal tissue), foams, polymer blends, suspensions, granular media, cellular solids, colloids.

-The Gaussian world provides models for many types of phenomena, and the present work is an attempt to produce Gaussian hyperuniform random sets.
-The model we present here shares some similarities with perturbed lattices, in the sense that the long range correlations are very strong, but its disorder state is also one step above as one cannot write it as the (perturbed) repetition of a given pattern.
-It shares with quasi-crystals the property of {\it almost periodicity}, defined below, and exhibits a spectrum reminiscent of quasi-crystals, see Fig \ref{fig:1}.
-Any asymptotic variance can be achieved, yielding in particular hyperuniform models.
-According to the typology established in \cite[6.1.2]{Tor18}, the model is type-I hyperuniform for almost all choice of parameters; but uncountably many choices of the parameters will yield type-II or actually any type of hyperuniformity.
-We also give randomised versions of the model not involving diophantine parameters which exhibit different types of hyperuniformity.\\

-The main actors of this article are real Gaussian random fields $\{X(\t);\t\in \mathbb{R}^{d}\}$, which law is invariant under translations of $\mathbb{R}^{d}$.
-It is known that such fields are completely characterised by their reduced covariance function
+The main actors of this article are centred stationary real Gaussian random fields $\{X(\t);\t\in \mathbb{R}^{d}\}$, which law is invariant under translations of $\mathbb{R}^{d}$.
+See the monograph \cite{AT07} for a comprehensive exposition of main properties and fundamental results about Gaussian fields and their geometry.
+It is known that they are completely characterised by their reduced covariance function

-or by their spectral measure, i.e. the unique finite symmetric measure $\bmu $ on $\mathbb{R}^{d}$ such that $C$ admits the representation
+or by their {\it spectral measure}, i.e. the unique finite symmetric measure $\bmu $ on $\mathbb{R}^{d}$ such that $C$ admits the representation

 where $ \cdot $ denotes the standard scalar product.
-See the monograph \cite{AT07} for a comprehensive expositions of main properties and results about Gaussian fields and their geometry.
+In all the paper, quantities related to vectors in $\mathbb{R}^{d}$ are denoted in bold ($\t,\bmu,\x,\bo,$ etc...).

-Excursions of Gaussian processes on the real line have often been studied through their number of crossings with the axis \cite{Kac43,CL67,Cuz,Slud91,KL97}.
-Elementary considerations yield that the average number of crossings on an interval is proportionnal to the length of the interval.
-Furthermore, if $\mu $ contains more than $1$ (symmetrised) atom, the variance of the number of crossings is quadratic \cite{Lac20}.
-On $\mathbb{R}^{d}$, we rather focus on the Lebesgue measure of the nodal excursions
+Excursions of Gaussian processes on the real line have often been studied through their number of crossings with the axis, see \cite{Kac43,CL67,Cuz,Slud91,KL97} or the survey \cite{Kratz-survey}.
+Elementary considerations yield that the average number of crossings on an interval is proportional to the length of the interval.
+Furthermore, if $\bmu $ contains more than one (symmetrised) atom, the variance of the number of crossings is quadratic \cite{Lac20,ABF}.
+We focus here on the Lebesgue measure of the nodal excursions